 Our Facility & Rug Cleaning Equipment

-In 2012, Rug Wash, Inc. purchased a simple washing machine that included three departments and turned it into a custom made Oriental rug washing machine.
+In 2012, Rug Wash, Inc. purchased a simple washing machine that included three departments and turned it into a custom made Oriental rug cleaning machine.
 Our rug cleaning machines have the capacity of washing 1,000 sq ft of rug and holding 4,000 gallons of water in only one load.
 Each load takes about an hour to finish.
-This wonderful custom made rug washing machine leaves rugs looking sparkling clean.
+This wonderful custom made rug cleaning machine leaves rugs looking sparkling clean.

 Click here for more information.